 Creating the Trees

-After the layers were secure, it was time to create the tree trunks!
+After the layers were secure, it was time to create the tree trunks on our art project!

 Students dipped the longer edge of the cardboard scraper into white tempera paint and then into black tempera paint.